jtleek/datasharing/README.md

 The general principles of tidy data are laid out by [Hadley Wickham](http://had.co.nz/) in [this paper](http://vita.had.co.nz/papers/tidy-data.pdf) and [this video](http://vimeo.com/33727555).
 The paper and the video are both focused on the [R](http://www.r-project.org/) package, which you may or may not know how to use.
-Regardless the four general principles you should pay attention to are:
+Regardless, the four general principles you should pay attention to are:

 1. Each variable you measure should be in one column
 1. Each different observation of that variable should be in a different row